Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Appendix

 \paragraph{Mass Normalization and Low-Rank Projection at the Value Stream:}

-The results in Table~\ref{tab:ablation_mass_norm_low_rank} show that the mass normalization (used in the default setting) brings $\approx$9\% slowdown, while improving perplexity by $\approx$4.6\%.
+The results in Table~\ref{tab:ablation_mass_norm_low_rank} show that the mass normalization (used in the default setting) brings $\approx$9\% slowdown, while improving perplexity by $\approx$3.3\% (97.7$\rightarrow$94.5).
 This is a trade-off, where we have chosen the performance gain over the slowdown.
-On the other hand, the low-rank projection to half the hidden size performs about the same in terms of dev perplexity (97.1 vs 97.3), while introducing a massive speed-up ($\approx$59\% faster).
+On the other hand, the low-rank projection to half the hidden size performs similarly to using the full hidden size in terms of dev perplexity (94.5 vs 95.2, within per-seed variation), while introducing a massive speed-up ($\approx$59\% faster), thus justifying our choice.

 \paragraph{Optimal number of prototypes (R):}